Masks are Required at SPIRE until further notice.

 SPIRE IA is observing strict requirements to slow or eliminate the spread of the contagion among its school community.
-Employees, students, campers, parents and guests must wear a mask at all times, complete a CDC questionnaire every day, have their hands stamped daily and have their temperatures taken from one to three times a day.
+Employees, students, campers, parents and guests must wear a mask at all times.

 In addition, the following general guidelines have been put in place to preserve the SPIRE community’s health and well-being:

 All minor athletes must have a parent sign the appropriate paperwork, prior to any minor athlete being admitted into SPIRE

 All people in our facilities must be at least 6’ apart at all times.

 Signage and markings around campus are there to designate a set flow of traffic in the buildings and prevent areas of large congregation.

 Areas in all buildings not in use will be blocked off and/or doors locked.

 Seating in respective areas will be maintained at capacities dictated by the department of health and the CDC.